 This fall trend is all about viewing your space with an artisan eye.
 In a way, it is a continuance of eclectic style, but there is so much more to it than mixing design styles together.
 Buying from artisans, both locally and from across the globe, not only supports a creative small business but also introduces a uniquely original piece into the home.

 Adding texture when decorating for fall is not a new trend but is most definitely a favorite of mine.
 There is something so comforting about pulling family heirloom blankets from storage, knit by loved ones to cuddle when the temperature dips.
-Adding in pillows made from faux fur, chunky bouclé and sweater knits introduce warmth to a space, creating a more welcoming environment and encouraging home dwellers and guests to snuggle up and relax.
+Adding in pillows made from faux fur, chunky bouclé and sweater knits introduce warmth to a space, creating a more welcoming environment and encouraging my family and guests to snuggle up and relax.

 Another way to add texture is to bring the outside in by introducing natural elements.
 A collection of potters’ vases, a wood tray, sisal rug and woven fiber floor pillows are just a few of many options available to take advantage of this timeless trend.